 Aducanumab is a monoclonal antibody vaccine being developed by Biogen that is given intravenously once a month.
 Patients in the trial who received the treatment had fewer beta-amyloid plaques in their brains and slower cognitive decline than patients receiving a placebo.
 And those effects were greater in patients receiving higher doses, meaning the benefits were likely due to the treatment and not chance.
 In a commentary accompanying the journal article, Eric M. Reiman, executive director of the Banner Alzheimer’s Institute called the results: “a major advance.”

 This was one of the first clinical trials to ensure that every patient participating had beta-amyloid plaques in their brains.
 While it seems obvious that you’d want to make sure patients had such plaques if a treatment aims to remove them, that hasn’t been the case.
 Researchers have instead used tests that measure “downstream” effects such as memory problems as criteria to enroll patients.
-Studies of patients after death have indicated that up to 30 percent of those enrolled in previous clinical trials didn’t in fact have plaques and possibly didn’t have Alzheimer’s at all.
+Studies have indicated that up to 30 percent of those enrolled in previous clinical trials didn’t in fact have plaques and possibly didn’t have Alzheimer’s at all.
 This is likely a factor in why 99.6% of all treatments in late stage clinical trials for Alzheimer’s disease have failed.

 Until a few years ago, you couldn’t conclusively diagnose Alzheimer’s in living patients.
 That all changed in 2012 when the FDA approved Amyvid™ (florbetapir), the first diagnostic test for Alzheimer's disease.
 This PET scan images beta-amyloid plaques in the brain.
 The team conducting the aducanumab clinical trial used Amyvid™ to ensure that all patients enrolled in the trial had beta-amyloid plaques and to assess the effectiveness of the treatment at different doses in removing those plaques.